Jan Murray: Career

 Murray began performing on the vaudeville stage at the age of 18.
 During the 1930s, he entertained at the "Borscht Belt" Catskills resorts popular with Jewish vacationers.
 In the 1940s and early 1950s, he became a Las Vegas marquee performer, including headlining at the Flamingo Hotel during its first year of operation.

 Starting in the late 1940s, Murray moved into television, appearing several times on Texaco Star Theater hosted by Milton Berle, and later as a guest on comedy/ variety programs hosted by Jerry Lewis, Steve Allen, Garry Moore, Dean Martin, and Jackie Gleason, among others.
 During the 1950s and 1960s, he made numerous appearances on The Ed Sullivan Show, The Tonight Show (including several as guest host), and The Joey Bishop Show (including several as guest host).
 He co-hosted the annual West Coast Chabad Lubavitch telethon for 18 years.

-In the 1950s and early 1960s, Murray hosted a number of TV game shows, such as Blind Date (DuMont, 1953), Dollar a Second (1953–1957), his creation Treasure Hunt (1956–1959), Charge Account (also known as The Jan Murray Show, 1960–1962), and Chain Letter (1966).
+In the 1950s and early 1960s, Murray hosted a number of TV game shows, such as Go Lucky (CBS, 1951), Blind Date (DuMont, 1953), Dollar a Second (1953–1957), his creation Treasure Hunt (1956–1959), Charge Account (also known as The Jan Murray Show, 1960–1962), and Chain Letter (1966).
 Between 1966 and 1980, he was a regular panelist on The Hollywood Squares, appearing in nearly 250 episodes.
 He appeared as a participant on many game shows that featured celebrities, including Funny You Should Ask, Match Game, Celebrity Bowling, Celebrity Sweepstakes, and Break the Bank (1976).

 From the 1960s through the 1980s, Murray had acting roles in episodes of many TV comedy and drama series, including Dr. Kildare; The Lucy Show; The Man From U.N.C.L.E.; The Name of the Game; Love, American Style; Mannix; Kolchak: The Night Stalker; Fantasy Island; The Fall Guy; and Hardcastle and McCormick.
 He appeared playing himself on a 1962 episode of the police comedy Car 54, Where Are You? and also played himself on a 1964 episode of the courtroom drama The Defenders.
 In 1977, he appeared in the final episode of the NBC situation comedy The Practice.
 His last TV acting role was as Uncle Raymond on a 1989 episode of My Two Dads.

 Murray also occasionally acted in films, including Of Love and Desire (1963), Who Killed Teddy Bear?
 (1965), The Busy Body (1967), Tarzan and the Great River (1967), Thunder Alley (1967), A Man Called Dagger (1968), Which Way to the Front?
 (1970), The Day of the Wolves (1971), Roll, Freddy, Roll!
 (1974 TV movie), The Dream Merchants (1980 TV miniseries), and Mel Brooks' History of the World, Part I (1981).

+Murray retired from show business at the age of 83, as he felt his asthma was affecting his timing.

+Honors

-For his career achievements, Murray received a star on the Hollywood Walk of Fame in 1960.
-In 1997, a Golden Palm Star on the Palm Springs, California, Walk of Stars was also dedicated to him.
+For his career contributions to television, Murray received a star on the Hollywood Walk of Fame in 1960.

+A Golden Palm Star on the Palm Springs, California, Walk of Stars was also dedicated to him, in 1997.